Maritime and Coastguard Agency: History

+The MCA was led by Vice Admiral Sir Alan Michael Massey between 2010 and 2018.
+Brian Johnson then served as Chief Executive of the MCA between 2018 and 2022.
+From 2022 to February 2023, Damien Oliver served as Interim MCA Chief Executive Officer.
+In February 2023, Virginia McVea was appointed as Chief Executive Officer.

+In 2024, the MCA developed an online tool to provide easier search and filtering capabilities for ships and seafarers to find approved service stations for Life-saving appliances.

 Responsibilities

-Its responsibilities include coordinating search and rescue (SAR) on the coastline and at sea through His Majesty's Coastguard (HMCG), ensuring that ships meet international and UK safety standards, monitoring and preventing coastal water pollution and testing and issuing Merchant Navy Certificates of Competency (licences) for ships' officers and crew to STCW requirements.
+Its responsibilities include coordinating search and rescue (SAR) on the coastline and at sea through HM Coastguard (HMCG), ensuring that ships meet international and UK safety standards, monitoring and preventing coastal water pollution and testing and issuing Merchant Navy Certificates of Competency (licences) for ships' officers and crew to STCW requirements.
 The MCA is chiefly responsible for the syllabus and national training standards issued by the Merchant Navy Training Board (based at the UK Chamber of Shipping).
+The MCA also requires seafarers to be certificated by an MCA approved doctor to confirm they are of a sufficient medical standard for work at sea, known as 'ENG 1'.

-The MCA has three distinct "outward facing" elements - provision of search and rescue and prevention activity through His Majesty's Coastguard, port and flag state control of shipping through a network of Marine Offices and the development of international standards and policy for shipping through the International Maritime Organization.
-MCA utilizes airborne assets in the form of helicopters, fixed wing aircraft and drones for SAR, and other, operations and is going to make greater use of these technologies under the UKSAR2G contract to be awarded in 2024.
+The MCA has three distinct "outward facing" elements - provision of search and rescue and prevention activity through HM Coastguard, port and flag state control of shipping through a network of Marine Offices and the development of international standards and policy for shipping through the International Maritime Organization.
+MCA utilises airborne assets in the form of helicopters, fixed wing aircraft and drones for SAR, and other, operations and is going to make greater use of these technologies under the UKSAR2G contract to be awarded in 2024.

 The MCA has now established an automatic identification system (AIS) network around the UK coast, for real-time tracking and monitoring of shipping movements from the shore.